Florence Biennale – ART Exhibition

 The Contest Categories – ART Exhibition

-To be displayed in the Spadolini pavilion, at the ground floor housing the contemporary art exhibition, are hundreds of works by artists competing in different contest categories, namely Drawing, Calligraphy, and Printmaking; Painting; Mixed Media; Sculpture; Ceramic Art, Textile & Fiber Art; Jewellery; Photography; Digital Art, Video Art, Performance, and Installation Art.
+To be displayed in the Spadolini pavilion, at the ground floor housing the contemporary art exhibition, are hundreds of works by artists competing in different contest categories, namely Drawing, Calligraphy, and Printmaking; Painting; Mixed Media; Sculpture; Ceramic Art, Textile & Fiber Art; Jewellery; Photography; New Media Art, Video Art, Performance, and Installation Art.

 The International Jury – ART Exhibition

 The Florence Biennale International Jury, composed of renowned art historians and critics, will give the Lorenzo il Magnifico Awards to the winners and finalists of each contest category.